 McElwain lived and worked in northern New Mexico from 1985 until the year of her death in 2013.
 Her work maintains a balance of physical accuracy and emotional resonance, leaving viewers with a familiar sense of place and an awe-struck response to her vivid and expressive portrayal of the high desert.
 McElwain referred to her painting process as a “dance to the tempo of the evolving day,” and worked under a wide variety of weather conditions, capturing each shift of light, soft breeze or changing temperature.
 Every physical or emotional sensation she felt from the surrounding landscape was bottled and released into her work, sometimes in a literal way.
 “Painting large canvases outdoors invites another interaction with nature as, inevitably, insects, particles of plants and soil end up on the painting,” said McElwain.
 “I see these as valuable contributions to the work.
 Sometimes I put little stones, bones or pieces of glass and plants into the paint, in the same spirit as the Navajo weaver who incorporates things into her blanket to bless those who will receive it, and as a way of acknowledging the temporality of things.”

 For “Oil of Joy,” opening Friday, August 18th, the gallery has unveiled over 20 paintings from McElwain’s estate, each one a timeless symbol of the impassioned artist’s remarkable talent, adventurous spirit, and powerful artistic expression.
-We look forward to seeing you at the opening reception on August 18th from 5-7pm at the gallery.
+See the exhibition on display at the gallery through September 23rd.

 “The act of painting is an expression of my connectedness with God and Nature.
 I am Nature.” – Louisa McElwain